 Use a two minute timer and get your child to concentrate on one piece for that long (great for younger children).
 Stop when the timer's up, even if you're tempted to keep going - it's what you said you'd do and it's a bit fun if you're made to stop when you want to carry on - there's always later / tomorrow to carry on.

 Make a mid-week recording for me.
 Send me something your child has been practicing / has accomplished, or is struggling with.
 I will watch it and send feedback as soon as I can.

-We continue this series on practicing with more really practical tips to help you support your child's practice at home.
-These are better done in a video format, so please watch the videos below and download the resources at the bottom of this post.
+We continue this series on practising with more really practical tips to help you support your child's practice at home.
+These are better done in a video format, so please watch the videos below.
 Do let me know how you get on with implementing the strategies at home.